 Me posing next to where Neil Armstrong posed for a photo in 1976 (see left photo)

-We stopped to have lunch in one giant amphitheater.
-This was a magical room with giant tiered limestones stones that led back hundreds of feet to the rear of the room.
-While in the amphitheater, in one of the deepest sections of the cave, we decided to turn off our flashlights and immerse ourselves in total darkness and silence for a few minutes.
-The silence was so loud, you could hear it and the darkness was interrupted by a small glowing ball of blue light that levitated in the air and moved from one section of the room to the other.
-It was so faint that I thought I was hallucinating but others confirmed they saw it too.
-We never did figure out what it was.
-It was likely some kind of bioluminescent bug, but this was a part of the cave that didn’t have any visible bugs.
+We stopped to have lunch in one giant amphitheater, a magical room with massive tiered limestone stones stretching back hundreds of feet to the rear of the space.
+While we were there, in one of the deepest sections of the cave, we decided to turn off our flashlights and immerse ourselves in complete darkness and silence for a few minutes.
+The silence was so profound, it almost felt like it had a sound of its own, and the darkness was suddenly broken by a small glowing ball of blue light that floated in the air, drifting from one section of the room to the other.
+It was so faint I thought I might be hallucinating, but others confirmed they saw it too.
+We never did figure out what it was—likely some kind of bioluminescent bug, though this part of the cave didn’t seem to have any visible insects.

-Another strange event occurred when my brother was exploring a random dead end of one of the caverns, we passed on the way back to our camp.
-In a small tarantula hole on the side of a wall, my brother found a peculiar looking stone that was round, polished and quartz like.
-But what was really remarkable about this stone was that it glowed bright, blue in the dark and it looked nothing like any other stone we had seen in the cave.
+Another strange occurrence happened when my brother, while exploring a random dead-end tunnel we had passed on our way back to camp, discovered something unusual.
+In a small tarantula hole on the side of a wall, he found a peculiar stone.
+It was round, polished, and quartz-like, but what made it truly remarkable was that it glowed bright blue in the dark.
+It looked unlike any other stone we had seen in the cave.
 Even our guides were perplexed by it.

 Jimmie in the amphitheatre